bilalmkhan/bilalmkhan.github.io/_posts/2020-08-29-analyzing-toronto-bike-share-data-with-tableau.md

 So what does the data say?

-*The data shows, overwhelmingly, that the 30-minute time limit on rides is not a pain point for regular users of the service.*
+*The data shows, overwhelmingly, that regular users of the service do not struggle in returning their bikes within the 30-minute time limit.*

 Here are my main findings with accompanying data visualizations: